If4x/ShopCalc/README.md

 - Export total sold stock to CSV for statistical usage
 - Option to reset EEPROM save of total sold stock to reset before/after an event so statistics are accurate

+## Additional 3D-printed case
+There are STL files for an additional ESP case that has buttons for EN abd BOOT to be able to restart the ESP32.
+It also has "air vents" for the Processor due to heat generation caused by using the WIFI module actively.

 # Setup
 The system is intended to ron on ESP32-Dev.
 It uses onboard components only to minimize the requiered technical sklills to almost zero.